Skip to content Skip to footer navigation

 • CHOICE has expert guidance for buying your favourite goods and in-depth reviews to compare the best models

-Once a dark horse on Australia's sales calendar, Black Friday, with its companion Cyber Monday, has truly taken off and now rivals the premier discount drops of Boxing Day and the End of the Financial Year.
+Once a dark horse on Australia's sales calendar, Black Friday, with its companion Cyber Monday, has truly taken off and now rivals the premier discount drops of Boxing Day and End of Financial Year (EOFY) sales.

 With the 2024 season just around the corner, we've got the latest on who will be dropping discounts and how big the bargains will be, as well as advice on how to buy your favourite products and what to avoid.